Management Information in Business

 - the great potential of information and communication technologies (ICTs) to support the management of information and thus contribute to organisational transformation, improvement and sustained success

 - the reasons behind the widespread failure of information-based systems and technologies to achieve that potential.

 - the possibilities of, and constraints on, closing the gap between what information and technologies offer together and what can actually deliver to organisations.

-This course is directed to managers who are responsible for or taking part in projects that bring competitive advantages through the use of information and associated technologies.
-We will often term them as ‘information managers’.
-Within this group we also include managers who perform activities of strategic planning, information systems design and implementation, contracting of information and technology services from third parties or people who lead projects to develop and implement software applications.
+This module is directed to managers who are responsible for or taking part in projects that bring competitive advantages through the use of information and associated technologies.

 - explain latest developments in information and communication technologies (ICTs) and information systems (IS)